TiDES-4MOST/NGSF/README.md

 Superfit in python is a software for the spectral classification of Supernovae of all major types accompanied by a host galaxy.
 The following list of versions are the minumum requierments for its use.

-NOTE: this is just a fork!
+NOTE: this is just a fork of a fork!
 I do not claim any authorship for NGSF, just the script provided `run_ngsf.py`.
 Find the original repo at [https://github.com/oyaron/NGSF](https://github.com/oyaron/NGSF).
+This fork is to develop the wrapper around NGSF to integrate seamlessly with the TiDES Pipeline

 ## Requierments